SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson6_AdvancedLayout/Notes_Lesson6_AdvancedLayouts.md

 - Write a list of where, how and with what requirements the types of position differs for quick comparison when I need it.
   Probably not worth it if my notes are clean enough?

+- How are fonts inherited if at all?
+LS code keeps defining the same `font` property value for text wrapped in divs.